PhD in Classical Studies

 - The history of Latin literature

-- A special topic or author in an area of study different from that chosen for the doctoral thesis.
+- A special topic in an area of study different from that chosen for the doctoral thesis.

 Dissertation and Final Oral Examination

 Candidates shall demonstrate their abilities for independent study in a dissertation representing original research or creative scholarship.
 A prospectus for the dissertation must be completed and approved via an oral defense by the readers, the Director of Graduate Studies, and the Department Chair/Program Director.
 Candidates must undergo a final oral examination in which they defend their dissertation as a valuable contribution to knowledge in their field and demonstrate a mastery of their field of specialization in relation to their dissertation.
 All portions of the dissertation and final oral examination must be completed as outlined in the GRS General Requirements for the Doctor of Philosophy Degree.

 Further details of the preparation of the prospectus and dissertation are contained in the GRS Bulletin Policies page under degree requirements and are available on the department’s website.